 They do more than just helping out when people get hit in the head.
 Trauma is not the only thing that can damage brain cells.
 Alcohol use, age-related degeneration, oxygen deprivation and more could cause serious long-term issues.
 Here is what the science behind the patent says.

 THC and CBD are known to have opposite effects on the skin, so let’s be clear that we are talking about CBD.
-Applying CBD to the skin may help to the endocannabinoid system achieve proper balance.
-The linoleic acid found in CBD works to regulate the production of oil on the face.
+Applying CBD to the skin may help to the endocannabinoid system achieve proper balance as a function of homeostasis.
+Linoleic acid, which is found in CBD works to regulate the production of oil on the face.
 Read what the science behind CBD says Here.